Inveniem/kustomize-storage-config-transformer/README.md

-# Kustomize Storage Config Generator
+# Kustomize Storage Config Transformer
-As a DevOps professional who is hosting the same containerized software for multiple tenants on the same Kubernetes infrastructure and who needs to keep the data for each client in a separate volume, the Kustomize Storage Config Generator is a KRM function/generator that can take in a list of storage volume names and transform them into appropriate PV, PVC, volume mounts, and container mounts in deployment manifests.
+As a DevOps professional who is hosting the same containerized software for multiple tenants on the same Kubernetes infrastructure and who needs to keep the data for each client in a separate volume, the Kustomize Storage Config Transformer is a KRM function that can take in a list of storage volume names and transform them into appropriate PV, PVC, volume mounts, and container mounts in deployment manifests.

 For example, given a base deployment manifest like this:
 ```yaml